renatabiniek/hush-daisies/README.md

   * A maximum of allowed products is 20 per product.
 A message shows up if more than 20 is entered.
   * **Keep shopping button** and back to all products link redirect to the products page.
   * **Add to basket button** can be used to add the item to the basket.
-  * If adminis logged in, **Edit and Delete** links are displayed underneath each product description to allow quick product management.
+  * If admin is logged in, **Edit and Delete** links are displayed underneath each product description to allow quick product management.
   * These links work in the same way as on the main product page.

 * SHOPPING BASKET